MariaBrodowska/watchly/README.md

 - **TMDb API** – a rich source of movie and TV show data, including details like plot summaries, ratings and posters.
 - **Firebase Firestore** – cloud database service to store and sync user data, such as the **Watchlist** and **Seen** lists.
 - **Firebase Authentication** – provides authentication mechanisms for logging in with either email or Google.
-- **Glide** – a popular image loading library for efficiently loading and displaying movie posters.
+- **Glide** – image loading library for efficiently loading and displaying movie posters.
-- **Retrofit** – a powerful library used to make network requests to the TMDb API.
+- **Retrofit** – library used to make network requests to the TMDb API.
 - **Swipe Cards Library** – "com.lorentzos.swipecards:library" is used for implementing the swipeable card UI.

 ---